 The main difference between the 50 Mile Course and the 30 Mile Course, is that the 50 Mile course adds the Yellow Mules loop.

-GPS / Downloadable maps will be available in Summer 2018
+GPS / Downloadable maps will be available in early August 2018

 50 Mile Course

 MILES: 50 ~ish

 ELEVATION GAIN: 6,000 ft